A breathtaking way to explore Alsace, France, is to travel via the foothills of the Vosges Mountains that run along the Rhine plain.

 This natural extravaganza, a part of the Regional Natural Park of the Northern Vosges, is listed among the UNESCO World Biosphere Reserve.

-The quaint, marvelous scenes which mingle with history and culture leads one to the discovery of the most beautiful villages of Alsace in France.
+The quaint, marvelous scenes which mingle with history and culture lead one to the discovery of the most beautiful villages of Alsace in France.
 The medieval towns are as if taken directly out from books of fiction.

 But how do you make the most out of your trip, especially if you don’t have time to complete the whole Alsace wine route?